 U heeft geen artikelen in uw winkelwagen

-In 1999, after working on the first straw bale house in the Netherlands, the Butterfly house in Ouwerkerk, our founder Thomas Pijnenborgh was invited to come help design and build a clay brick house in Morganbay, South Africa.
-After working on several more houses in the holiday village of Morganbay he became one of the co founders of Khula Dhamma Community, being the youngest he played a minor role in this proces at that time.
+In 1999 after working on the first straw bale house in the Netherlands, the Butterfly house in Ouwerkerk, our founder Thomas Pijnenborgh was invited to come help design and build a clay brick house in Morganbay, South Africa.
+In 2002 after working on several more houses in the holiday village of Morganbay he became one of the co founders of Khula Dhamma Community, being the youngest (23) he played a minor role in this process at that time.

-Up until 2008 there were still only 6 resident members with a regular flow of visitors and volunteers.
+Up until 2008 there were still only 6 resident members with a regular flow of visitors and volunteers, we sold of 80 hectares.
 Thomas became a visitor himself after settling back in the Netherlands...
-With the help of volunteers and with very little finance Khula Dhamma managed to secure a water supply with a solar pump, a permaculture garden, set up two bee hives, built an outdoor compost toilet, 3 yurts, a large kitchen and three houses for guests.
-The community also retrofitted the old farmhouse, installed satelite internet, now the community house, and the barn, now a workshop and gathering space, as well as two old traditional thatched roundhouses.
+With the help of volunteers and with very little finance Khula Dhamma managed to secure a water supply with a solar pump, a permaculture garden, set up two bee hives, built an outdoor compost toilet, 3 Yurts, a large kitchen and three houses for guests.
+The community also retrofitted the old farmhouse, installed satellite internet, now the community house, and the barn, now a workshop and gathering space, as well as two old traditional thatched roundhouses.